wilmixjemin8/Web/README.md

 Expansion  of  WEB  is  "Wilmix   Encryption  for  Business".

-W  stands  for  wilmix  hence  it is  invented  by  wilmix.
+W  stands  for  wilmix  hence  it is  invented  by  wilmix jemin j.